javacado/paintchip-new/wp-content/plugins/wp-slick-slider-and-image-carousel/readme.txt

 Display multiple slick image slider and carousel using shortcode with category.
 Fully responsive, Swipe enabled, Desktop mouse dragging and  Infinite looping.
 Fully accessible with arrow key navigation  Autoplay, dots, arrows etc.

+Check [Features  and Demo](https://www.wponlinesupport.com/wp-plugin/wp-slick-slider-and-image-carousel) for additional information.

 It uses A custom post type and taxonomy to create a slider, with almost unlimited options and support for multiple sliders on any page.
 You can also display image slider on your website header.

 We have added 5 designs for slider and 1 design for carousel.
 You can find all designs on our demo website.
 Just copy the shortcode of design that you like and use.

-Check [Demo and Features](https://demo.wponlinesupport.com/slick-slider-demo/) for additional information.

 **Also added Gutenberg block support.**